HealthDataInsight/way_of_working/README.md

     way_of_working new decision_record "Use Markdown Any Decision Records"

+### Inclusive Language

+To add [alex](https://alexjs.com) to your project, run the following at the command line:

+    way_of_working init inclusive_language

+to run alex in your project, run:

+    way_of_working exec inclusive_language

 ### Linter

 To add [MegaLinter](https://megalinter.io/) to your project, run the following at the command line: